iamS3an/ATI_FGSM/README.md

 After generating adversarial samples and calculating their ATI values, you can execute `recovery.py`.

-### 5. Adversarial Training to Distinguish Original Labels (In CICIDS2017, this experiment wasn't conducted.):
+### 5. Adversarial Training to Distinguish Original Labels:

+> Note: This experiment wasn't conducted in the part of CICIDS2017.

 Execute `atk_eval_seq.py` to read original and generated adversarial samples.